Boopathivanavarayan/Miniproject_256280/5_ImagesAndVideos/README.md

 # images and videos

-* Holds all the images.
+* Holds all the images files.
+* Holds 4min game play video.